-(Also available in paperback and audiobook)
+(Available in ebook, paperback, and audiobook)

 Excerpt from Ruby – Book 1:

 Lady Ruby de Burgh of Blackpool steadied her lance – the old handle off a worn broom – and rode her mare full force toward the roughly made quintain she’d constructed.
 Leftover broken lances she’d scavenged off the knight’s practice field were put to good use by her creative abilities.
-She’d constructed her own quintain of a tall post mounted on a wide base, anchored down with boulders.
-Atop it sat a cross-arm that swiveled when she hit it.
+She’d made her own quintain of a tall post mounted on a wide base, anchored down with boulders.
+Atop it sat a crossbar that swiveled when she hit it.